Carlos Guastavino

 Carlos Guastavino (5 April 1912 – 29 October 2000) was an Argentine composer, considered one of the foremost composers of his country.
 His production amounted to over 500 works, most of them songs for piano and voice, many still unpublished.
 His style was quite conservative, always tonal and lushly romantic.
 His compositions were clearly influenced by Argentine folk music.
 His reputation was based almost entirely on his songs, and Guastavino has sometimes been called "the Schubert of the Pampas".
 Some of his songs, for example Pueblito, mi pueblo, La rosa y el sauce ("The Rose and the Willow") and Se equivocó la paloma ("The Dove Was Mistaken"), became national favorites.
 Unlike most other composers, at any time or place, Guastavino earned enough from his royalties and performing rights that he had little need for other income.

-Many famous performers, such as Teresa Berganza, Martha Argerich, Gidon Kremer, José Carreras, Kiri Te Kanawa, Patricia Caicedo, Bernarda Fink, Cecilia Pillado, María Isabel Siewers, Jorge Chaminé, Agathe Martel, Karina Gauvin,Julie Nesrallah and José Cura have included works of Guastavino on their programs or recordings.
+Many famous performers, such as Teresa Berganza, Martha Argerich, Gidon Kremer, José Carreras, Kiri Te Kanawa, Patricia Caicedo, Bernarda Fink, Cecilia Pillado, María Isabel Siewers, Jorge Chaminé, Agathe Martel, Karina Gauvin, Julie Nesrallah, José Cura and Anna Netrebko have included works of Guastavino on their programs or recordings.